Axway/platform-management-docs/content/en/docs/management_guide/managing_accounts.md

 ### Manage multi-factor authentication

-Enable multi-factor authentication for increased security with authentication verification by an authenticator app, email, or SMS.
+Enable multi-factor authentication for increased security with authentication verification by an authenticator app or email.
 Using MFA is optional, but **highly recommended.**

 MFA definition (from Wikipedia)